 Step One: The Myers Way® Elimination Diet

-To start, I have each of my patients go through The Myers Way® Elimination Diet.
+To start, I recommend for my patients that they through The Myers Way® Elimination Diet.
 I have now made this program available to the public through my eCourse as well as my nutritionist lead guided cleanses.
-During The Myers Way® Elimination Diet I have you remove toxic and inflammatory foods from your diet for fourteen days.
+During The Myers Way® Elimination Diet, I have you remove toxic and inflammatory foods from your diet for fourteen days.
 The inflammatory foods you remove are: gluten, dairy, soy, yeast, eggs, corn, peanuts, as well as a few others.
 The toxic foods are alcohol, sugar, caffeine, and food additives as well as a few others.

-If this sounds like a daunting task then I would recommend that you sign up for our The Myers Way® Elimination Diet Nutritionist Guided Cleanse which is led by my Registered Dietitian/Nutritionists.
+If this sounds like a daunting task, then I would recommend that you sign up for our The Myers Way® Elimination Diet Nutritionist Guided Cleanse.

 Step Two: IgG Food Sensitivity Testing:

-In addition to doing The Myers Way Elimination Diet many of my patients opt to get a blood test called an IgG Food Sensitivity Test to determine which foods to which they are intolerant.
-The advantage of the Food Sensitivity Testing is that it test for 155 foods, where as in The Myers Way you are only testing the twelve most inflammatory foods.
-Though, I do believe that your body knows better than any test and I high recommended going through The Myers Way as well as doing the Food Sensitivity Testing.
+In addition to doing The Myers Way Elimination Diet, many of my patients opt to get a blood test called an IgG Food Sensitivity Test to determine the foods to which they are intolerant.
+The advantage of the Food Sensitivity Testing is that it test for 155 foods.
+Though, I do believe that your body knows better than any test and I highly recommended going through The Myers Way® as well as doing the Food Sensitivity Testing.